A Very Short History of Vice: A Look at Bakersfield's Hidden Gambling Halls

 ...the Internet Has Brought New Opportunities:

 Imagine the streets of early Bakersfield, the dusty thoroughfares, the clapping of hooves as the horses moved through the dry town.
 Piano music and laughter slipping through the warm, night air.
 Between the town’s only hotel and the general store, as it is often portrayed in the Hollywood films, is the active center of this small town – the saloon.
-This is the place where the miner and the town’s businessmen could acquire a beverage and engage in a friendly game of cards, often for a small admission fee.
+This is where the miner and the town’s businessmen could acquire a beverage and engage in a friendly game of cards, often for a small admission fee.

 Perhaps it was the fact that this area was located between San Francisco and Los Angeles, two of the state’s major ports that attracted people to this region.
 Maybe it was the proximity to the Kern River, a channel of commerce, and Oildale, a petroleum rich settlement that inspired early denizens.
 In a region where the summers are scathing and the winters often harsh, damp and choked of fog, early Bakersfield seemed an unlikely locale to be chosen by your average model citizen.